desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 When the RRR model is used, there is a potential for collision if both the registry and the registrar are automating DS provisioning by scanning the child for CDS/CDNSKEY records.
 No disruptive consequences are expected if both parties perform DS automation.
 An exception is when during a key rollover, registry and registrar see different versions of the Child's DS update requests, such as when CDS/CDNSKEY records are retrieved from different vantage points.
 Although unlikely due to Recommendation 1a of {{validity}}, this may lead to flapping of DS updates; however, it is not expected to be harmful as either DS RRset will allow for the validation function to continue to work, as ensured by Recommendation 1b of {{validity}}.
 The effect subsides as the Child's state eventually becomes consistent (roughly, within the child's replication delay); any flapping until then will be a minor nuisance only.

-The issue disappears entirely when scanning is replaced by notifications that trigger DS maintenance through one party's designated endpoint {{!I-D.ietf-dnsop-generalized-notify}}, and can otherwise be mitigated if the registry and registrar agree that only one of them will perform scanning.
+The issue disappears entirely when scanning is replaced by notifications that trigger DS maintenance through one party's designated endpoint {{!I-D.draft-ietf-dnsop-generalized-notify-09}}, and can otherwise be mitigated if the registry and registrar agree that only one of them will perform scanning.

 As a standard aspect of key rollovers (RFC 6781), the Child DNS operator is expected to monitor propagation of Child zone updates to all authoritative nameserver instances, and only proceed to the next step once replication has succeeded everywhere and the DS record set was subsequently updated (and in no case before the DS RRset's TTL has passed).
 Any breakage resulting from improper timing on the Child side is outside of the Parent's sphere of influence, and thus out of scope of DS automation considerations.